-The District's net position increased during the most recent fiscal year.
-The majority of the increase represents the extent to which program revenues exceeded the cost of operations and depreciation expense.
+The District's net position decreased during the most recent fiscal year.
+The majority of the decrease represents the extent to which the cost of operations and depreciation expense exceeded program revenues.

 Key elements of the change in net position are reflected in the following table: